Francisca-Heii/milestone1-project/README.md

 very difficult to read when the website is viewed on Ipad pro.
 When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.

 #### Bugs discovered

-When I added the navigation bar the hamburger menu was not showing on mobile device and I fixed it with reference from stack overflow.
+1. When I added the navigation bar the hamburger menu was not showing on mobile device and I fixed it with reference from stack overflow.

-My profile photo was a little bit challenging to have it displaying properly on small devices.
-This was fixed by adding a class img-responsive to the image tag and the removed the width of the image from the stylesheet.
+2. My profile photo was a little bit challenging to have it displaying properly on small devices.
+This was fixed by adding a class img-responsive to the image tag, then removed the width of the image from the stylesheet.

-I faced issues with font styles imported in the stylesheet.
+3. I faced issues with font styles imported in the stylesheet.
 The first import was the Oswald font style, then along the line I tried to use Lato for the paragraphs however it didn't seem to work.
 To fix that I imported Lato fonts in the stylesheet and it worked.
 This means I have imported two font styles instead of using one as it was demontsrated in the love running and resume project.
-I don't understand why I could not work with one font style.
+I did't understand why I could not work with one font style.
+Later when I was finished with the development process of the website, I wanted to change some of the text to look in a certain way.
+I ran into troubles again with the fonts.
+Some font styles apperead to be overriden by one another.
+It was quite a challenge to fix it until I said to myself "let me remove the imported Lato fonts and test the app again, thankfully it worked.

-In the portfolio page I had issues with the "go to app" and "go to github" buttons.
+4. In the portfolio page I had issues with the "go to app" and "go to github" buttons.
 They were stacking on top of one another when viewed on mobile deivice.
 To fix that I used "&nbsp" and added padding of 30 px at the top.

+5. W3C CSS validator dectected an error: (font-weight 800px is not a font-weight value:800px).
+This was fixed by removing "px" on font-weight

-### Bugs to be fixed
+#### Bugs to be fixed

 When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.
 This is an issue to be fixed.

+---

 ## Deployment

-### Steps taken to deploy My First Milestone project remotelt to GitHub pages:
+#### Steps taken to deploy My First Milestone project remotelt to GitHub pages

 1. You should be loged in on GitHub
 2. Go to settings
 3. Scroll down to GitHub pages section